CAPM Online Course

 The updating process for A Guide to the Project Management Body of Knowledge (PMBOK® Guide), Sixth Edition is forging ahead.

-Project Management Institute’s (PMI) global standards because it contains both a standard and a guide, as it has in past editions.
+Management Institute’s (PMI) global standards because it contains both a standard and a guide, as it has in past editions.
 The standard

-concepts—it is the foundation that describes what to do to achieve successful projects—while the guide expands upon the foundation with additional information on
+presents key concepts—it is the foundation that describes what to do to achieve successful projects—while the guide expands upon the foundation with additional information on how to

 Let us look at some of the key changes suggested for inclusion in the Sixth Edition.
 Read More